-Yemen profile
+Yemen media guide

-Many publications have folded, or suspended their print editions.
-The English-language press has all but disappeared.

-State TV is caught in a tug-of-war between the rebel Houthi movement and the Hadi government.
+Saudi and Emirati military intervention on the government side has also brought the considerable media resources of both of those countries into play.

+The Yemen conflict has claimed the lives of many media workers.
+Working as a journalist in the country generally involves risk.
+Journalists have been harassed and detained by all parties to the conflict.

+Amidst the continuing hostilities in Yemen, satellite TV stations remain influential, although their output reflects highly partisan agendas.
 Each side operates its own version of the two main channels, Yemen TV and Aden TV.

-Private satellite TVs operate from inside Yemen or from abroad, depending on the political climate and their relations with those in power.

-Journalists work in very difficult circumstances.
-Reporters Without Borders says reporters have been killed in air raids by the Saudi-led military coalition fighting the Houthis.
-Other journalists have disappeared; many of them are believed to be detained by the Houthis.
+The conflict has also seen some resurgence of the importance of radio.

-By 2017 there were 6.9 million internet users (InternetWorldStats).
+There were 8.3 million internet users by July 2022, comprising 27% of the population (Internetworldstats.com).
 The sole ISP is state-run and the internet has been prone to shut down by the Houthi-controlled communications ministry.
-Anti-Houthi online content is filtered. .
+Anti-Houthi online content is filtered.

 - Al-Thawrah - (The Revolution), government-owned daily, under Houthi control